-Helen & Douglas House is a home from home for terminally ill babies, children, young adults and their families.
+Helen & Douglas House is a home from home for terminally ill babies, children, and their families.
 It’s a comforting place where families can enjoy creating happy memories together in their child’s last days, weeks, months or years.
 We’re here to support the whole family at this unimaginably difficult time, providing practical and emotional support as families face the challenges of terminal illness.

 A world first

 Based in East Oxford, Helen & Douglas House started life in November 1982, when Helen House and the children’s hospice movement was founded by Sister Frances Dominica.
 As the world’s first children’s hospice, Helen House has gone on to inspire 49 others across the UK and around the world.